TS552 - Measuring equipment Vevor - Free user manual and instructions

 MODEL:TS552

 We continue to be committed to provide you tools with competitive price.
-"Save Half", "Half Price" or any other similar expressions used by us only represent estimate of savings you might benefit from buying certain tools with us compared top brands and does not necessarily mean to cover all categories of tools offered are kindly reminded to verify carefully when you are placing an order with us actually saving half in comparison with the top major brands.
+"Save Half", "Half Price" or any other similar expressions used by us only represent estimate of savings you might benefit from buying certain tools with us compared to top brands and does not necessarily mean to cover all categories of tools offered.
+We kindly remind you to verify carefully when you are placing an order with us whether you are actually saving half in comparison with the top major brands.

 MODEL:TS552